ibm-cloud-docs/cloud-object-storage/api-reference/api-reference-objects.md

 | Key     | Container | -          | Tag      | Required |
 | Value   | String    | -          | Tag      | Required |

+Tags must comply with the following restrictions:
+* An object can have a maximum of 10 tags
+* For each object, each tag key must be unique, and each tag key can have only one value.
+* Minimum key length - 1 Unicode characters in UTF-8
+* Maximum key length - 128 Unicode characters in UTF-8
+* Maximum key byte size - 256 bytes
+* Minimum value length - 0 Unicode characters in UTF-8 (Tag Value can be empty)
+* Maximum value length - 256 Unicode characters in UTF-8
+* Maximum value byte size - 512 bytes
+* A Tag key and value may consist of US Alpha Numeric Characters (a-zA-Z0-9), and spaces representable in UTF-8, and the following symbols: `!`, `_`, `.`, `*`, `` ` ``, `(`, `)`, `-`, `:`
+* Tag keys and values are case-sensitive
+* `ibm:` cannot be used as a key prefix for tags

 **Example request**

 This is an example of adding a set of tags to an object.